AceofSpades5757/tw-hook-elapsed/README.md

 # Description

+_Adding existing time has been disabled._

-Taskwarrior hooks to add the UDA elapsed on new tasks and modified tasks.
+Taskwarrior hooks to add the UDA elapsed on new tasks and modified tasks, anything with a start and end value.
+This is useful for tracking time spent on tasks.

+It also helps preserve the start and end time of a task, which is removed by Taskwarrior when an end time is added.

+This hook is **not** good for tracking time spent on tasks that you toggle on and off and will break any other hooks that are designed to do this.

+This hook **is** good for tracking time spent on tasks that you explicilty start and finish and you'd like to keep that information.
+I use this to track my shifts at work.

-Elapsed is calculated by `existing_time + (end_date - start_date)`.
+~~Elapsed is calculated by `existing_time + (end_date - start_date)`.~~

+Elapsed is calculated by `end_date - start_date`.

 # Installation

-`cargo install --path .`
+_Need to have `just` installed._

+`just install`

 This will put `on-add_elapsed` and `on-modify_elapsed` binaries in `~/.task/hooks`.

 # Scenarios

-_Note: When an end time is given to a task, Taskwarrior removes the start time._

 Adding/Logging a Task: